Hiking the Wailupe Loop Trail on Oʻahu

 That being said, you can continue straight at the East-West junction, but I almost always recommend taking the East Middle Ridge up and the West Middle Ridge down because it makes the ascent much more gradual.

-In any case, the East Middle Ridge junction will be located about 0.5-0.6 miles (0.8-1.0 km) from the trailhead, which is important to remember because there are splits off the right-hand side of the trail before East Middle.
+In any case, the East Middle Ridge junction will be located about 0.5-0.6 miles (0.8-1.0 km) from the trailhead, which is important to remember because there are additional splits on the right-hand side of the trail before East Middle.

 Wailupe East-West Middle Ridge Junction